kaslr/another_null_chal/writeup.md

 ```

 the 2 frees do nothin other than give us space for 2 allocs .. then we make 2 allocs ; we donʼt care much for the first but know that thatʼs chunk C .. the second is the prize. the first 8 bytes of that address point to __morecore_hook but we also donʼt care bout that weʼre interested in the next 8 bytes -- __free_hook.

 blah blah we overwrite the hook with system, and free chunk A, which is a pointer to the string `/bin/sh` .. this triggers __free_hook which effectivly calls `system` with `/bin/sh` passed in .. ultimately popping a shell!

-i had fun with this one tbh & i hope u the reader do too.
+i had fun with this one tbh & i hope u the reader does too.